A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Introduction

 \section{Introduction}

 A massive interest for intelligent and fully autonomous transport solutions has been seen from industry over the past years as technology in this area has advanced.
 The predicted productivity gains and the relatively simple implementation have made controlled environments such as mines, harbors, airports, etc., interesting areas for commercial launch of such systems.
 In many of these applications, tractor-trailer systems are used for transportation and therefore require fully automated control.
 Reversing a semitrailer with a car-like tractor is known to be a task that require lots of training to perfect and an inexperienced driver usually encounter problems already when performing simple tasks, such as reversing straight backwards.
 To help the driver in such situations, trailer assist systems have been developed and released to the passenger car market~\cite{werling2014reversing, hafner2017control}.
 These systems enable the driver to easily control the semitrailer's curvature though a control knob.
 An even greater challenge arise when reversing a general 2-trailer (G2T) with a car-like tractor.
 As seen in Figure~\ref{j1:fig:truck_scania}, this system is composed of three interconnected vehicle segments; a front-wheel steered tractor, an off-axle hitched dolly and an on-axle hitched semitrailer.
 The word general refers to that the connection between the vehicle segments are of mixed hitching types~\cite{altafini1998general}.
-Compared to a single semitrailer, the dolly introduces an additional degree of freedom into the system, making it very difficult to stabilize the semitrailer and the joint angles in backward motion.